MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling/function-choice-behavior.md

 > [!NOTE]
 > The function-calling model is a general-purpose model that is not tied to any specific AI model.
 It can be used with any AI model that supports function calling.
 At the moment, it's supported by the `AzureOpenAI` and `OpenAI` connectors only, with plans to be supported by other connectors for Olama, Onix, and other function-calling-capable models in the future.

-## Function Advertising - Configuring which functions to provide to the AI model
+## Configuring which functions to send to AI model
-::: zone pivot="programming-language-csharp"
 All three behaviors accept list of functions of `KernelFunction` type as a parameter.
 By default, it is null, which means all kernel functions are provided to the AI model.